Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Testing the Robustness of Host Galaxy Flux Recovery

 We therefore conclude that when the host SNR is above 3 and the AGN/host ratio is smaller than 1000, the stellar mass can be recovered within 0.5 dex.

-We also find that even when no AGN component is injected into the galaxy image, fitting the data with a PS+S\'ersic model introduces a modest bias in the host flux.
-The recovered Sérsic flux is systematically deviated from the true total galaxy flux by $\sim$ 20\% (for SNR $>$ 5 in F090W-F277W, the exact magnitude of the offset depending on both S/N and wavelength), corresponding to a typical stellar-mass bias of $\approx$ 0.2 dex.
+We also find that even when no AGN component is injected into the galaxy image, fitting the data with a PS+S\'ersic model would result in a recovered Sérsic flux systematically lower than the true total galaxy flux because some flux is always assigned to the PS component (the exact magnitude of the offset depends on both S/N and wavelength), corresponding to a typical stellar-mass uncertainty of $\approx$ 0.2 dex.
 This systematic offset is therefore intrinsic to the PS+S\'ersic decomposition, even in the absence of an AGN component.